ewoodhead/npa-hierarchy/README.md

             + A3 (B1 - B2) + (A1 - A2) B3)
   (level 5)))
 ```
-You can then run SDPA on the output file in a terminal, e.g. with
+You can then run SDPA on the generated input file in a terminal, e.g. with
 ```
 $ sdpa -ds i3322_lvl5.dat-s -o i3322_lvl5.out -pt 0
 ```